Jim Ricks

-Jim Ricks is an American–born Irish conceptual artist, writer, and curator.
-He has exhibited throughout Ireland and internationally, including a number of public art projects.
+Jim Ricks is an American conceptual artist, writer, and curator.
+He has exhibited internationally, including public art projects.

 Early life and education

 Ricks was born in San Francisco, California.
 He started painting graffiti in the early 1990s.
-He studied photography and graduated from the California College of the Arts (2002), and received a Masters degree from the National University of Ireland, Galway, and Burren College of Art programme (2007).
+He studied photography at the California College of the Arts (2002), and received a Masters from the National University of Ireland, Galway/Burren College of Art programme (2007).

 Career

 Drone imagery incorporated into the traditional method of Afghan carpet making, shown at the Imperial War Museum 2017.